-This is a required core course, taught by Director Dr. Rick Wise, for every MicroEP student, and is designed to prepare MicroEP graduates with discussions of alternative actions that may be taken in many typical ethically uncomfortable positions that may arise in the technology workplace.
+This is a required core course, taught by Director Dr. Rick Wise, for every MicroEP/MSEN student, and is designed to prepare MicroEP/MSEN graduates with discussions of alternative actions that may be taken in many typical ethically uncomfortable positions that may arise in the technology workplace.

-Eight MicroEP graduate students were enrolled in MEPH 5821 - Ethics for Scientist and Engineers - in summer 2020.
+Eight MicroEP/MSEN graduate students and nine REU students were enrolled in MEPH 5821 - Ethics for Scientist and Engineers - in summer 2021.